Report-Builder: Peer Rates

 • Hide Outliers: On by default to filter out 'noise' from placeholder rates (e.g., $99,999.99 for a 30 minute office visit)

-Regions and Taxonomies filters are unavailable in Peer Benchmarks given the report already selects down to specific providers.
+Regions and Taxonomies filters are unavailable in Peer Rates mode given the report already selects down to specific providers.

 Other important notes:

-• Peer Benchmarks only performs searches on entries in the 'EIN' field.
+• Peer Rates only performs searches on entries in the 'EIN' field.
 This means we do not search Type-1 NPIs (e.g., individual professionals) in provider groups.

 • The raw data has 3 entries: 1 for EIN 871927518 (top row) and 2 for EIN 841856765 (bottom two rows).

-• In Peer Benchmarks, you will see the following result depending on which aggregation method you choose:
+• In Peer Rates, you will see the following result depending on which aggregation method you choose:

 • Most NPIs: This will grab the last row with 6745 npi's and return the rate as $109